PUT-I/PUT-Console-RPG-Game/README.md

 settings, items, npcs, scenarios, save, etc.

-It is recommended to use this project with visual studio because it is already configured to copy gamefiles and sfml dll's to output exe location.
+It is recommended to use this project with visual studio because it is already configured it.
+Please check Windows SDK in the project first when problems occur.

 # Credits
 Many thanks to everyone who created these and published without demanding any money for it.